 The Best Mango Lassi Recipe (Restaurant-Style)

-Hello and welcome to the BEST Mango Lassi recipe.
+Hello and welcome to the BEST Mango Lassi recipe on the internet.
 This recipe makes better-than-restaurant Mango Lassi with six easy-to-find ingredients.
 The base of the recipe is strong while allowing you to adjust to taste according to your mangoes.
 Tested to perfection!

 Perfection doesn’t exist.
 The ‘best recipe’ doesn’t exist.
 We all know that.
 But we can get close.
 And after 25+ tests in comparison with 7 different Houston restaurants, I’d say this is realllyyy close.